pyodide/pyodide/docs/development/contributing.md

    git remote add upstream https://github.com/pyodide/pyodide.git
    ```
 4. While the build will happen inside Docker you still need a development
-   environment with Python 3.10 and ideally Node.js.
+   environment with Python 3.11 and ideally Node.js.
 These can be installed
    for instance with,
    ```
-   conda create -c conda-forge -n pyodide-env python=3.10.2 nodejs conda activate pyodide-env
+   conda env create -f environment.yml conda activate pyodide-env
    ```
    or via your system package manager.